python/cpython/Doc/library/readline.rst

 The :mod:`readline` module defines a number of functions to facilitate completion and reading/writing of history files from the Python interpreter.
-This module can be used directly or via the :mod:`rlcompleter` module.
+This module can be used directly, or via the :mod:`rlcompleter` module, which supports completion of Python identifiers at the interactive prompt.
 Settings made using  this module affect the behaviour of both the interpreter's interactive prompt  and the prompts offered by the :func:`raw_input` and :func:`input` built-in functions.

 .. note::

-  On MacOS X the :mod:`readline` module can be implemented using the ``libedit`` library instead of GNU readline.
+  The underlying Readline library API may be implemented by the ``libedit`` library instead of GNU readline.
+  On MacOS X the :mod:`readline` module detects which library is being used at run time.

   The configuration file for ``libedit`` is different from that of GNU readline.
 If you programmatically load configuration strings